Connecting to Heroku Data for Redis

 The REDIS_URL

-config vars can change at any time.
+config var can change at any time.
 If you rely on the config var outside of your Heroku app and it changes, you must recopy the value.

 Connecting in Java

-If you’re using a Mini Heroku Data for Redis add-on, use REDIS_TLS_URL
+If you’re using a Mini Heroku Key-Value Store add-on, use REDIS_TLS_URL

-to connect to your Redis add-on via a TLS connection.
+to connect to your KVS add-on via a TLS connection.
+See this Help article for the changes you must make for REDIS_URL

-A variety of ways exist to connect to Heroku Data for Redis but each depends on the Java framework in use.
+A variety of ways exist to connect to Heroku Key-Value Store but each depends on the Java framework in use.
 All methods of connecting use the REDIS_URL

 environment variable to determine connection information.